vivekbharatha/terminal-logger/README.md

 ## Features
 - [x] Tick icon, once the log is saved to sheet
 - [x] Loading icon on saving the log
+- [x] table view of logs
+- [x] Offline functionality (saving to sqliteDB)
+- [x] Reset DB functionality
 - [ ] Total logs info on startup
-- [x] Offline functionality (saving to sqliteDB)
 - [ ] Command based execution for below tasks to trigger
-- [ ] Flexible reading of logs
-- [x] Reset DB functionality
 - [ ] Export logs to csv / xlsx

 ### Setup & Installation